ymuv1/QuantumOptics.jl/docs/source/introduction.rst

 Although the main focus is on simulating dynamics of (open) quantum systems, there are nevertheless many additional features available to calculate :ref:`steadystates <section-steadystate>`, the :ref:`energy spectrum, eigenstates <section-spectralanalysis>`, and :ref:`correlation functions <section-correlationfunctions>`.

-For a very quick introduction it is probably best to start reading the :ref:`tutorial`.
-It shows a typical approach to study a quantum system and provides links to the :ref:`documentation` and to the :ref:`examples` to provide a more exhaustive explanation.
+For a quick introduction it is probably best to start reading the :ref:`tutorial`.
+It shows a typical approach to study a quantum system and provides links to the :ref:`documentation` and to the :ref:`examples` which give a more detailed explanation.